Nearly Optimal Bounds for Distributed Wireless Scheduling in the SINR Model: -Factor Lower Bound for Distributed Scheduling

-Note that bounding $\Ex(I(n))$ suffices to lower bound the expected time before all links successfully transmit, since a link cannot succeed as long as the corresponding gadget is active, by definition.
+Note that bounding $\Ex(z(n))$ suffices to lower bound the expected time before all links successfully transmit, since by definition a link cannot succeed as long as the corresponding gadget is active.